 TAFE Gippsland cannot stress enough the need to follow the current health advice if you or a fellow student is unwell.
 You MUST stay home if you are unwell and you MUST NOT present in an un-fit state of health at TAFE Gippsland.

-Importantly, you must notify TAFE Gippsland immediately if you test positive for COVID-19, call 1300 133 717 and your call will be referred to our Health Safety & Wellbeing team.
+Importantly, you must notify TAFE Gippsland immediately if you are getting tested for COVID-19 and if you do test positive for COVID-19.
+Call 1300 133 717 and your call will be referred to our Health Safety & Wellbeing team.
 We will need the following information: